Washington’s hybrid and electric car owners find a $75 fee in their new car-tab bills

-Beginning this month, hybrid vehicle owners in Washington state will start paying an annual $75 car-tab fee to finance electric car charging stations they’ll never use.
+Beginning this month, hybrid-vehicle owners in Washington state will start paying an annual $75 car-tab fee to finance electric-car charging stations they’ll never use.

 The little-known increase is labeled “Hybrid Vehicle Transportation Electrification” on bills from the state Department of Licensing (DOL).

-“I was totally baffled,” said Brian Cook, of Shelton, who received a vehicle-registration renewal notice last week to get his October 2020 tabs for his 2010 Toyota Prius.
+“I was totally baffled,” said Brian Cook, of Shelton, Mason County, who received a vehicle-registration renewal notice last week to get his October 2020 tabs for his 2010 Toyota Prius.
 “It’s just another add-on, especially if you’re retired.
 You are on a budget, and if $75 is taken out of your budget, you have to work around it.”

-The hybrid fee was part of House Bill 2042, intended to promote electric vehicles and reduce global-warming emissions.
+The hybrid fee was part of House Bill 2042, intended to promote electric vehicles and reduce carbon emissions.
 Owners of plug-in electric cars like the Nissan Leaf, who already pay $150 into the state roads fund in lieu of gasoline taxes, will also pay the $75 electrification fee, for a total $225.

 The fees are on top of car-tab taxes that help fund Sound Transit expansion as well as state and local transportation projects.